Conditional : 〜たら = ~tara (*Request Lesson)

 = Moshi genki ja nakattara

-Theoretically possible to fulfill a condition which is given in the if-clause.
+Theoretically possible to fulfill a condition that is given in the if-clause.

 Ex. もし明日晴れたら、ゴルフに行きます。